ihartred-cpu/Cabinet-Vision-to-Blender/README.md

 # Cabinet Vision to Blender

-A Blender add-on that imports Cabinet Vision's Collada (`.dae`) exports as a clean, organized scene — correct geometry, materials, UVs, and lighting, with cabinets rebuilt as sensible, editable objects instead of a pile of disconnected meshes.
+A Blender add-on that imports Cabinet Vision's Collada (`.dae`) exports directly into a clean, organized Blender scene — correct geometry, materials, UVs, and lighting, with cabinets rebuilt as sensible, editable objects instead of a pile of disconnected meshes.

-Most Collada importers, including Blender's built-in one, just dump the raw scene graph: every face, edgeband, and bore/dado fragment lands as its own disconnected object.
-This add-on understands Cabinet Vision's specific export structure, so it reconstructs what CV actually meant:
+Most Collada importers (including Blender's built-in one) just dump the raw scene graph: every face, edgeband strip, and boring/dado/notch fragment comes in as its own separate object, with no regard for which panel or cabinet it belongs to, and re-decode the same geometry from scratch every time it's instanced.
+This add-on is built specifically around how Cabinet Vision structures its Collada exports, so it can reconstruct what CV actually meant, and do it fast:

-- **Joined, welded parts** — each panel's faces, edgebanding, and boring/dado merge into one selectable object, with seams welded automatically.
+- **Joined parts** — each physical panel's faces, edgebanding, and boring/dado are recognized as one unit and built directly into a single, selectable object, with duplicate seam vertices automatically welded.
-- **Assembly-aware collections** — parts are grouped and named after their actual CV assembly (e.g. "Base Cabinet Assembly"), instead of pooling same-named parts from across the whole file.
+- **Assembly-aware collections** — parts stay grouped under their own cabinet/countertop/molding run, in a collection named from Cabinet Vision's own label (e.g. "Base Cabinet Assembly"), instead of every same-named part across the whole file getting pooled together.
+Cabinet Vision often stacks several anonymous wrapper levels for what's conceptually one assembly; those are now collapsed into a single shared collection too, so e.g. every adjustable shelf ("AS") in an assembly lands in one "AS" collection instead of fragmenting across several duplicate-looking ones.
-- **Hardware-aware bore handling** — bores exported as loose siblings (e.g. hinge bores) are matched to the correct part rather than hinge hardware; an opt-in fix can also expose dado/notch pockets CV leaves hidden behind an uncut face.
-- **Fast on real jobs** — geometry is decoded and cached once per instance instead of re-parsed, parts build directly into their final mesh instead of via temp-object-then-join, and heavy lifting runs through numpy.
-- **Optional cleanup pass** — an off-by-default topology cleanup for over-triangulated faces; left off because it changes bore-hole triangulation.
+- **Hardware-aware bore handling** — hinge-cup/screw bores and similar operations that Cabinet Vision exports as flat siblings of the part they're drilled into (instead of nested the normal way) are recognized and absorbed into the one real structural part in that group, without touching the separate hinge hardware (arm/base plate) sitting alongside them.
+Bore geometry's own UV parameterization is corrected to align with the panel it ends up merged into, so drilled holes don't show up as mismatched or rotated texture.
+Any bore that can't be confidently absorbed into a panel shares one common "Bores" collection per assembly instead of scattering across a separate collection per bore sub-type code.
+Nested dado/notch pockets are routed to a hidden collection by default since they're usually redundant duplicate geometry, while boring/drilling geometry always stays merged and visible in the panel, matching what's actually cut into it.
+- **Hidden-feature repair** — an opt-in "Fix Hidden Dado/Notch Faces" pass catches panels where CV builds a correct recessed pocket but exports an unbroken face covering it, and cuts away just the covering portion so the pocket is actually visible.
+- **Built for CV's real export sizes** — each geometry is decoded from the XML once and cached, instead of being re-parsed every time CV instances the same panel or bore across a job; parts are assembled directly into their final mesh instead of spawning dozens of temporary objects per part and running Blender's Join operator on each group; and UVs, material indices, and vertex transforms are written in bulk (numpy / `foreach_set`) instead of per-vertex Python loops.
+Large jobs that would grind a generic importer to a crawl import quickly.
+- **Optional clean topology pass** — a Limited Dissolve + Tris to Quads step that tidies up flat, over-triangulated faces without moving any vertex positions.
+Off by default: it does change how many faces bound a bore hole, which matters if anything downstream depends on CV's exact triangulation.
+- **Hard edges marked as UV seams** — on by default, every edge where two adjacent faces meet at more than ~40° (panel face to edgeband, panel face to a merged bore's cylinder wall, and so on) gets marked as a seam, so a later UV unwrap has sensible cut lines to work from without hand-marking every part.
+Only sets the seam flag; doesn't move geometry or touch existing UVs.

-Tested in Blender 4.5.7 and 5.1+ (should work back to 4.0).
-CV's `.dae` export must be UTF-8, not ANSI/Unicode.
+Tested in Blender 4.5.7 and 5.1+, and should work back to 4.0.
+Note: the CV `.dae` export must be saved as UTF-8, not ANSI/Unicode.

 ![Cabinet Vision](https://github.com/ihartred-cpu/Cabinet-Vision-to-Blender/blob/main/Screenshot%202026-06-30%20123044.png)